Flutter-gg-1/API-assignment/README.md

 <img src="./assets/logo-h.png" alt="Tuwaiq" width="400"/>

 # API
-This API program utilizes data from an external API to render various views:
+This API program utilizes data from an external API to render various views and use Bloc:

 1. **All Users View**: Displays a comprehensive list of all users retrieved from the external API.
 2. **Limited Photos View**: Shows only 10 photos from the external API.